jdcloudcom/en/documentation/Management/Monitoring/Getting-Started/Alarm-Management/set-alarm-rules.md

 ![image](https://raw.githubusercontent.com/jdcloudcom/cn/edit/image/Cloud-Monitor/yunziyuan/8.%E8%B5%84%E6%BA%90%E7%9B%91%E6%8E%A7.png)

-2. If there is an alarm template, you can tick “Use the Existing Alarm Rule Template” on the page of adding a new alarm rule to use the existing template.
+2. If there is an alarm template, you can tick "Use the Existing Alarm Rule Template" on the page of adding a new alarm rule to use the existing template.

 ![image](https://raw.githubusercontent.com/jdcloudcom/cn/edit/image/Cloud-Monitor/yunziyuan/9.%E8%B5%84%E6%BA%90%E7%9B%91%E6%8E%A7.png)